 Complaints may be done by directly informing the nursing board through a phone call or a letter, or by filling out a complaint form in the nursing board’s website.
 And since every complaint is held confidential, even the nurse concerned may not be allowed to read the actual complaint or know who filed it; though he/she will be notified of the complaint and of the investigation that will be undertaken.
 Upon receipt of this notification, the nurse should immediately seek legal counsel and respond to any inquiry to be sent by the nursing board; failure to do so may result to a default judgment of disciplinary action or revocation of license.

 During the hearing, which is usually composed of the administrative law judge (ALJ), a hearing panel made up of several nursing board members and a hearing officer, a court reporter is tasked to make a transcript based on the entire proceeding, which includes statements of the prosecutor, witnesses, experts and defense.
+It is important to hire a very experienced reporter for an accurate transcript.
+Firms such as Stratos Legal, take on Houston court reporters that are skilled in the area of law and all types of litigation.

 It may only be through the assistance of an experienced licensure defense lawyer that you can redeem yourself and retain your license.
 In fact, even when applying for initial licensure or renewal of license, it is highly advisable that you do it with legal advice.